 MT5 is available to download on Mac, Windows and as a mobile app on iOS and Android.

-Members can check their account leverage in the Trading Accounts section.
-In compliance with regulatory requirements, leverage ranges from 1:1 to 1:30 for retail clients depending on the instrument.
-However, professional traders may access rates of up to 1:200 by contacting customer support.
+While using NAGA, our experts found that members can check their account leverage in the Trading Accounts section.
+In compliance with regulatory requirements, leverage ranges from 1:1 to 1:30 for retail clients in the EU depending on the instrument.

 Retail leverage limits by asset are as follows: